denistroob/doggie-bot/README.md

-# doggie-bot
+# Doggie-bot WIP
-Notifies you when new dogs are added on dogs.ie
+Bot that notifies when new puppies/dogs are being added for sale on website